June 28, 2021

 It is important we design specific breakpoints and spacing with the website so users can focus on exactly what we want them to see.

 If your website is cluttered and users are unable to find what they want within a few seconds, they will exit the website in a jiffy.

 Author of best selling book “A Common Sense Approach to Web Usability”, Steve Krug, pointed out that the first law of usability is not to make users think.

-The design of the website or its landing pages should be self-evident and obvious.
+The ux and ui design of the website or its landing pages should be self-evident and obvious.

 Users should be able to “get it” instantly within the first glance of the web page.
 The longer the time taken for users to understand the content, the lesser time they have to consider for decision making on the website.